lidiaga/CosMx_pipeline_LGA/README.md

   ...
 ```

-With the goal of creating a flexible pipeline, the documents have been parameterized, as far as possible, to allow for a variety of options without affecting their proper functioning (check [Usage]).
-However, the Cell typing phase is subdivided into three independent scripts, given the complexity of executing the different alternatives that the pipeline contemplates, please check the website "Cell typing" section for more information.
+To create a flexible pipeline, the documents have been parameterized, as far as possible, to allow for a variety of options without affecting their proper functioning (check [Usage](https://github.com/lidiaga/CosMx_pipeline_LGA/edit/master/README.md#usage)).
+However, the Cell typing phase is subdivided into three independent scripts, given the complexity of executing the different alternatives that the pipeline contemplates.
+Please check the website "Cell typing" section for more information.

 ## Usage